Azeret6/tools/raise_calculator/README.md

 - Safe withdrawal rate: **4%**

 These mirror the defaults used in `fire_calculator` (see that tool's README for the underlying reasoning and sources).
-Real return is computed as `nominal_return - inflation`, a simplified approximation used consistently across this repository.
+Real return is computed via the Fisher equation, `(1 + nominal) / (1 + inflation) − 1`, used consistently across this repository -- including for idle cash (modeled as 0% nominal return).

 ## Requirements